Customize Prompts

 Examples¶

 Few-shot examples are another prompt component.
-They are appended to the conversation to demonstrate the expected extraction style:
+On the new structured prompt path they are rendered as markdown inside the system prompt to demonstrate the expected extraction style:

 use Cognesy\Instructor\Extras\Example\Example;